 I stumbled upon Solnit in Green Apple Books in San Francisco.
 A sucker for travel writing, I bought this book and Solnit’s A Field Guide for Getting Lost (how can you NOT buy a book with a title like that?!).
-A Field Guide was okay; this one turned out to be great.
+A Field Guide was okay; this book turned out to be great.
 Not only a “meditation on travel” as the New York Times‘ reviewer called it, it is several meditations: on Ireland, on culture, and on the evolution of language.
 I very much enjoyed and was inspired by this book.

 Light Years — James Salter

 Someone (I forget who) turned me on to Salter years ago by recommending Solo Faces.
 And I read A Sport and a Pastime when Salter passed away in 2015.
-Light Years is a fascinating character study — studies, really, because it examines the coming apart of a marriage — with loads of Salter’s sublime wordsmithing.
+Light Years is a fascinating character study—studies, really, because it examines the coming apart of a marriage—with loads of Salter’s sublime wordsmithing.
 But bring your A game because it’s NOT easy reading.
 It’s a bit dense, to be honest.
 Almost like reading Joseph Conrad.
 Stick to A Sport and a Pastime.

 Razor Girl — Carl Hiaasen